tdulcet/AutoPrimeNet/README.md

 Copyright © 2024 Teal Dulcet

-Automatically gets and registers assignments, reports assignment progress and results, uploads proof files to and downloads certification starting values from PrimeNet for the Mlucas, GpuOwl, PRPLL, CUDALucas, mfaktc and mfakto GIMPS programs.
+Automatically gets and registers assignments, reports assignment progress and results, uploads proof files to and downloads certification starting values from PrimeNet for the Mlucas, GpuOwl, PRPLL, PrMers, CUDALucas, mfaktc and mfakto GIMPS programs.
 Additionally, it can get assignments and report results to mersenne.ca for exponents above the PrimeNet limit of 1G.
 Supports both Python 2 and 3 and Windows, macOS and Linux.
 Requires the [Requests library](https://requests.readthedocs.io/en/latest/), which is included with most Python 3 installations.
 The program will automatically prompt to install Requests on first run if it is not already installed.

 Adapted from the PrimeNet Python script from [Mlucas](https://www.mersenneforum.org/mayer/README.html#download2) by [Loïc Le Loarer](https://github.com/llloic11/primenet) and Ernst W. Mayer, which itself was adapted from primetools by [Mark Rose](https://github.com/MarkRose/primetools) and [teknohog](https://github.com/teknohog/primetools).